~A Clownish Gladiator~

 They need a consistent, patient owner willing to take the time and effort to train and socialize.
 Obedience training is highly recommended.

 If formal training is not available, it is still necessary to train these dogs.
-They have a very high energy level and with their strength and agility abilities, an untrained Bull Terrier is a ticking time bomb ready to explode.
+They have a very high energy level and with their strength and agility abilities, an untrained Bully is a ticking time bomb ready to explode.

 It is important to deal with any behavioral problems that might arise.
 Training should begin the day you bring your puppy home.